semantic-health/codetest-node/README.md

 ## Instructions

+_DO NOT FORK THIS REPO, CLONE IT AND REMOVE THE .git FOLDER_

-1. Scaffold a basic app using Express (Node.js).
+1. Scaffold a basic app using Express (Node.js) in `index.js`.
 Don't rely on any other libraries.
 2. Build out a REST API
 3. Build out a way to store the entities, using data structures
 4. Add Postman tests to hit all the requirements
+5. Zip up the entire folder and send it back

 ### Postman Instructions